 There are four, straight-sided panels on this container.
 Each about inches wide.
 The tops are gently rounded.
-It is 7 and 1/8th inches in height with a 62 millimeter wide mouth.
+It is 7 and 1/8th inches in height a 62 with millimeter wide mouth.
 The finish is a fourlugged version.
-An Amerseal cap or equivalent would be needed to seal the contents securely.
+An Amerseal cap equivalent would be needed to seal the contents securely.
 According to the label, one pound and fourteen ounces of apple butter were placed in this jar.